 Finally, if you’re just travelling from Riga, there is the option of taking a train, albeit a rather slow train with a change at the border.
 At least the train on the Estonian side of the border was nice and modern, unlike the one in Latvia!

 For more information on making this trip, check out the latest information at Man in Seat 61.
-Luckily the timetables have been co-ordinated, so there isn’t much waiting time on trips from Riga to Tallinn, plus the reverse on the weekend.
+As of 2022, there’s a multi-hour wait when changing trains at the border in Valga, except for when catching the train from Tallinn to Riga on the weekend.

 The rules for dogs on Latvian trains are clearer and quite generous – there is a limit of 10 dogs per wagon!
 Larger dogs not in a carrier bag need to wear a muzzle and be on a short leash.
 Plus carry your dog’s papers.
 There is a fee for dogs, depending on the distance.

-If you end up travelling from Tallinn to Riga on a weekday like we did, fill up the 3 hour break with lunch at the excellent Lilli Restaurant.
+If you end up travelling on a train with a long gap like we did, fill up the break with lunch at the excellent Lilli Restaurant in Valga.
 There is a large courtyard where we lunched with our dog, but we also passed through the inside dining room, where I think dogs would also be allowed.
 The prices are even cheaper than in Tallinn.

 Dining Out in Tallinn with a Dog